muxinc/media-chrome/docs/src/pages/en/audio-player.md

 layout: ../../layouts/MainLayout.astro
 ---

 Specify the `audio` attribute on `<media-controller>` in order to use the default layout.
-When using the `audio` attribute the positioning slots like `"top-chrome"`, `"centered-chrome"`, etc. that are specified in the [Position controls](/en/position-controls) guide do not exist.
+Using the `audio` attribute will remove the standard [positioning slots](/en/position-controls) from your player (eg: `"top-chrome"`, `"centered-chrome"`, etc.).
 There is only one default slot that all your markup can go into.

 See the [CodePen example](https://codepen.io/heff/pen/wvdyNWd?editors=1000)